Top 5 ways to prolong EV battery life

 Most electric vehicle batteries have an estimated 1500 to 2000 charge cycles.
 The more aggressively you drive, the sooner you will need to charge your EV.
 So, you can see why recharging more frequently could ultimately cause your battery’s lifetime to be shortened accordingly.

-Driving in ‘eco’ mode is not only beneficial for your battery, but it’s also a great way to cut down on costs, as you’ll eke out more per charge in terms of range.
+Another solution is driving in ‘eco’ mode which is not only beneficial for your battery, but it’s also a great way to cut down on costs, as you’ll eke out more per charge in terms of range.
 Therefore it is extremely beneficial to apply eco-driving principles as often as you can.

 Mistake 2 – Opting for rapid charge too often